CiscoDevNet/roomdevices-macros-samples/Language Selector/README.md

 # Language Selector
-This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that allows the user to select the menu language on the Touch 10 and OSD on the video endpoint.
+This macro and corresponding UI extension demonstrates how to create an application that allows the user to select the menu language on the touch screen of the video device.

-Snapshot of Touch 10 Home Screen Panel with language selector:
+Snapshot of Touch Controller Home Screen Panel with language selector:
-![Sample In-Room Control Screenshot](languageselector_homescreen.png) Snapshot of Touch 10 Home Screen Panel after pressing the language selector:
+![Sample In-Room Control Screenshot](languageselector_homescreen.png) Snapshot of Touch Controller Home Screen Panel after pressing the language selector:
 ![Sample In-Room Control Screenshot](languageselector_panel_selected.png)